How to Choose the Best Frying Pans for Electric Stoves

 - Dishwasher safe (Some are also oven safe)

-- Variety of design and colors
+- Variety of designs and colors

-- Not safe for high heat cooking
+- Not safe for high-heat cooking

 - Not metal utensils safe